 Donna recently changed purses, replacing an old one with something a little smaller.
 She used to keep all her make-up stuff in a see-thru case on one side of the old purse for easy access.
 Donna would take it out and fix her face as I drove us to work each day.
 The see-thru thing was a little too big for the new purse and not wanting to lose the ability to see what she had; Donna put the make-up stuff in a plastic sandwich bag.
 Now, each morning on the commute when she pulls out that sandwich bag, I, having been conditioned like Pavlovs dog from years of snacking from those same types of bags, dont think lipstick, but cookies, etc. I dont have to see it, just hearing that faint rustling sound and I wonder if she will share some of that food with me.

 Painting The Town Garnet Red

 Monday the 29th

 I bought a new car in November.
 They sent me a survey to fill out rating my experience with the purchase.
 I thought about throwing it out, I now swear that thought is true, but Mazda thinks I filled it out.
 As a way of thanking me they sent me a bottle of touch-up paint.
 That was the end of January.
-About a week later I got a second bottle, it was packaged differently and included a couple of other items, but the main contents was a bottle of touch-up paint.
-This last Saturday, a familiar envelope arrived in the mail, that’s right, another bottle of touch-up paint.
+About a week later I got a second bottle, it was packaged differently and included a couple of other items, but the main content was a bottle of touch-up paint.
+This last Saturday, a familiar envelope arrived in the mail, thats right, another bottle of touch-up paint.
 So Sunday I emailed them:

 Sent: Sunday, March 28, 2004 10:35 AM